Frequently

 How long will it take to make my new dentures?

-At Apple Denture & Implant Solutions, we always want to make sure you have a positive experience.
-We want to provide custom dentures that will make you feel comfortable and confident and will keep you smiling!
+At Apple Denture & Implant Solutions, our goal is to provide comfortable, natural-looking dentures that help you feel confident and keep you smiling.

 How do I keep my dentures clean?